 But what about exercising for overall health benefits and to simply perform relatively mundane daily activities well?
+This includes regular everyday things like carrying groceries, gardening, or moving furniture.

 What is Functional Training?